MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 <!-- ====================================================================== -->
 ## Turning an experiment on or off

+Experimental features are constantly being updated and might cause performance issues.
+This is one reason you might want to turn off an experiment.

-To turn experimental features on or off in Microsoft Edge:
+To turn an experiment on or off in Microsoft Edge:

 1. [Open DevTools](../open/index.md).
 For example, press `Ctrl`+`Shift`+`I` (on Windows/Linux) or `Command`+`Option`+`I` (on macOS).